-ManagerPlus is at Waste Expo in Atlanta this week (booth 4920), providing waste management companies with a hands-on look at our CMMS solutions and explaining how they can help cut costs and improve profit margins.
+ManagerPlus is at Waste Expo in Atlanta this week (booth 4920), providing waste management companies with a hands-on look at our maintenance management software and explaining how they can help cut costs and improve profit margins.

 In a previous blog installment we highlighted three key areas where CMMS solutions can save waste management companies money: minimizing downtime, streamlining workflow, and providing the critical information necessary to make smart equipment lifecycle decisions.
 For part two, we will focus on two additional areas where our solutions can impact the bottom line: coping with regulations, and managing rising costs.